containers/automation_images/ccia/README.md

 ## Usage

-It is recommended that you first create a volume to store any downloaded artifacts.
+It is recommended that you run the container with a `--workdir` set, and a volume mounted at that location.
+In this way, any downloaded artifacts will be accessable after the container exits

-`podman volume create ccia`

-Knowing a Cirrus-CI build ID, you can download all artifacts (or select [a subset using a regex](https://github.com/containers/automation/tree/main/cirrus-ci_artifacts#usage).
+Knowing a Cirrus-CI build ID, the container will download all artifacts (or select [a subset using a regex](https://github.com/containers/automation/tree/main/cirrus-ci_artifacts#usage).
-The artifacts subdirectory will be written into the `/data` volume, so be sure it's mounted.
-The `--verbose` option is shown for illustrative purposes, it's not required.
+The `--verbose` option shown below is not required.

 ```
 BID=<Cirrus Build ID>
+mkdir -p /tmp/artifacts
-podman run -it --rm -v ccia:/data ccia $BID --verbose
+podman run -it --rm -v /tmp/artifacts:/data -w /data ccia $BID --verbose
-DATA="$(podman volume inspect ccia | jq -r '.[].Mountpoint')/$BID"
-ls -laR $DATA
+ls -laR /tmp/artifacts
 ```